 How to Change the Battery in Your Mercedes Key Fob

 Are you worried about your Mercedes-Benz key fob battery or noticing that it’s not operating as well as it used to?
-Check out our guide below to find out how to replace it before it’s too late–a dead key fob might lead to not being able to start your vehicle on La Jolla roads.
+Check out our guide below to find out how to replace it before it’s too late–a dead key fob might lead to not being able to start your vehicle on San Diego roads.
 Be sure to contact us with any questions at Mercedes-Benz of San Diego!

 Signs Your Key Fob Battery Needs Replacement

 There are many ways to tell if it’s time or nearly time to replace your Mercedes-Benz key fob battery in Del Mar.

 - Your vehicle is increasingly difficult to start because the vehicle is having trouble sensing that the key fob is in the car.

 - It is becoming increasingly difficult to lock and unlock your doors.

 - Your key fob range seems to be getting shorter.

 - A warning light on your dashboard indicates a charging system issue.

 Follow these easy steps to proactively replace your key fob battery before it kicks the bucket.